knuxify/eartag/src/backends/README.md

 * `totaltracknumber` - number of total tracks in the album.
 * `album` - name of the album.
 * `albumartist` - name of the album artist.
-* `releaseyear` - year of the track's release.
+* `releasedate` - date of the track's release, in YYYY-MM-DD format.
 * `genre` - the track's genre.
 * `comment` - a short comment.

 ### Cover art

-* `cover` - EartagFileCover object containing information about the cover image.
+* `cover` - EartagFileCover object containing information about the cover image. *(This property is not available as a rename placeholder.)*
 * `cover_path` - path to the extracted cover image.
-For newly loaded files, this will be a location in a temporary directory; when the cover art is updated, this points to the location of the loaded image.
+For newly loaded files, this will be a location in a temporary directory; when the cover art is updated, this points to the location of the loaded image. *(This property is not available as a rename placeholder.)*

 ### Extra tags